nsrau/azure-docs.it-it/articles/storage/vs-storage-cloud-services-getting-started-blobs.md

 ## Eliminare BLOB

-Per eliminare un BLOB, ottenere prima un riferimento al BLOB su cui chiamare il metodo `Delete`.
+Per eliminare un BLOB, ottenere prima un riferimento al BLOB e quindi chiamare il metodo `Delete`.

 	// Get a reference to a CloudBlobContainer with the variable name 'container' as described in
     // the "Access blob containers in code" section.

     // Get a reference to a blob named "myblob.txt".
     CloudBlockBlob blockBlob = container.GetBlockBlobReference("myblob.txt");

     // Delete the blob.
     blockBlob.Delete();

 ## Elencare BLOB nelle pagine in modalità asincrona